greena13/react-ref-manager/Readme.md

 Focuses the ref passed as it first argument.
 This method does *not* update any `RefManager` instance's focus object.

 Returns the ref pointing to the actual element in the DOM that was focused.
 For standard React elements (`<div>`, `<span>`, `<input>` etc), this is the same as the `ref` passed as the first argument.
-For custom React elements, this is the ref to the backing elements in the DOM.
+For custom React components thad don't define a focus() method, this is the ref to the backing elements in the DOM.
 Alternatively, it returns `null` when the `ref` was `undefined` or was not found in the DOM.

 ### Listening to changes in focus